 In addition to recording and mixing Grammy Winning albums, Bonzai also recorded and mixed all of the music for the 2006 Winter Para Olympics opening ceremonies in Torino, Italy, with composer Enrico Cremonesi and the 64-piece Bulgarian Symphony Orchestra.

-Bonzai composes original music for Film & Television and has recently written music for several Independent Films, music for Phillip Morris, CMT, Adidas and more.
+Bonzai also composes original music for Artists, Advertising, Film & Television.
+He has recently written music for Adidas, CMT, Phillip Morris and several Independent Films.